 Canadian manufacturers should immediately revise the Electronic Product Stewardship Canada's (EPSC) Electronic Recycling Standard (ERS).
-This standard, created by electronics manufacturers used to contain strong language forbidding the export of hazardous electronics products to developing countries.
+This standard, created by electronics manufacturers, used to contain strong language forbidding the export of hazardous electronics products to developing countries.
 It no longer includes any language regarding compliance with the Basel Convention.

-Instead it merely states that recyclers must adhere to the R2 standard and not the e-Stewards, or WEEELABEX or Cenelec standard.
-And yet the R2 Standard is the only one of the four global electronics recycling standards that does not forbid the export of e-waste to developing countries.
-R2 does not contain any reference to the Basel Convention and does not utilize Basel Convention definitions nor apply the Basel Convention obligations.
+Instead, it merely states that recyclers must adhere to the R2 standard, but not the e-Stewards, WEEELABEX, or Cenelec standards.
+The R2 Standard is the only 1 of the 4 global electronics recycling standards that does not forbid the export of e-waste to developing countries.
+R2 does not contain any reference to the Basel Convention and does not utilize Basel Convention definitions or apply the Basel Convention obligations.
 Yet it is being used in Canada, -- one of the first countries of the world to become a Basel Convention Party.

 EPSC responded to BAN recently on this matter by stating that the Basel Convention is the law and so it does not need to be in the standard.
-One would think that while this might be true three out of the four existing standards cited above make it very clear what the Basel Convention says, inside their standard.
-And, one would think that as there has been a long history of recyclers apparently not understanding the Basel Convention requirements enough to not repeatedly be found to be exporting hazardous electronic waste, that the EPSC would have considered it essential to have language in the ERS ensuring Basel compliance; this can be resolved if the manufacturers believe it is important.
+Although one would think that this might be true, three out of the four existing standards cited above make it very clear what the Basel Convention says inside their standard.
+And, one would think that as there has been a long history of recyclers apparently not understanding the Basel Convention requirements enough to not repeatedly be found to be exporting hazardous electronic waste, that the EPSC would have considered it essential to have language in the ERS ensuring Basel compliance.
+This can be resolved if the manufacturers believe it is important.

-Additionally, the Canadian government would be well advised to recommit themselves to the wishes of the international community and shed their unfortunate reputation of global dumper.
-This reputation was cemented in recent years following the debacle of the export of hundreds of container loads of household garbage to the Philippines -- an egregious violation of Basel Convention obligations.
-They can do this by ratifying the Basel Ban Amendment -- a 1995 agreement to amend the Convention to forbid all exports of hazardous wastes, including electronic wastes from developed to developing countries.
+Additionally, the Canadian government would be well-advised to recommit themselves to the wishes of the international community and shed their unfortunate reputation as a global dumper.
+This reputation was cemented in recent years following the debacle of the export of hundreds of container loads of household garbage to the Philippines - an egregious violation of Basel Convention obligations.
+They can do this by ratifying the Basel Ban Amendment - a 1995 agreement to amend the Convention to forbid all exports of hazardous wastes, including electronic wastes from developed to developing countries.
 This agreement is supported by the vast majority of countries of the world and has already garnered 95 ratifications.

-And, currently, the Amendment is on the cusp of finally entering into the force of international law.
+Currently, the Amendment is on the cusp of finally entering into the force of international law.
 It needs but two more countries to ratify it.
 Canada should be one of those countries.
-It has the opportunity before it of becoming a last-minute hero to the developing world, and not be seen as a serial abuser.
+It has the opportunity of becoming a last-minute hero to the developing world, and not be seen as a serial abuser.